-The policy of this District is to provide an equal education opportunity for all students.

-Any person who believes that s/he has been discriminated against on the basis of his/her race, color, disability, religion, gender, or national origin, while at school or a school activity should immediately contact the School District's Compliance Officer.
+It is the policy of this District to provide an equal education opportunity for all students.
+Any person who believes that s/he has been discriminated against on the basis of his/her race, color, disability, religion, gender, or national origin, while at school or a school activity should immediately contact the School District's Compliance Officer listed below:

-Erin Quinlan Human Resource Director 694-6392 Erin.quinlan@hpsk12.net
+Erin Quinlan Human Resources Director 517-694-6392 5780W.
+Holt Rd, Holt, MI 48842 erin.quinlan@hpsk12.net